 Local law currently allows towing companies to charge up to $175 to retrieve a vehicle, plus a $25 after-hours fee.
 The ordinance caps a boot removal at $100 and permits a $10 processing fee for credit card payments.

-The latest proposal lowers the maximum retrieval fee to $75 and eliminates the after-hours fee.
+The latest proposal lowers the maximum retrieval fee to $125 and but if the owner arrives as their vehicle is being towed, the charge drops to $75.
+The amended ordinance eliminates the after-hours fee.
 Boot removal is capped at $50 and credit card fees are lowered to $5.

 Fountain Square Towing contends state and federal law don't allow local governments to regulate prices for private industry.

-Fountain Square Towing is represented by attorney Alan Simpson who’s challenging both the existing and proposed new ordinance.
+Fountain Square Towing is represented by attorney Alan Simpson who’s challenging both the existing and proposed amendment to the ordinance.

 “It is quite a slippery slope," Simpson told WKU Public Radio.
 “If this is allowed, they could set rates for car washes, haircuts, nail salons, lawn mowing, you name it.
 They could try to affect commerce, and that’s just illegal.”